smaranrb/casa_connect/README.md

 ### Motion Detection

-- **Automatic Control**: Lights turn on when motion is detected and turn off after a specified delay when no motion is detected.
+- **Automatic Control**: Lights turn on when motion is detected and turn off after a specified delay when no motion is detected

 ## Applications